Country of Origin: Myanmar

 Liquor: deep gold

 +Shanvalley is a family owned business that directly imports tea grown in Myanmar, also known as Burma.
-I've reviewed several of their teas and found them all very drinkable and economical.
-This one piqued my interest because it one of their higher end selections.
+I’ve reviewed several of their teas and found them all very drinkable and economical.
+This one piqued my interest because it is one of their higher-end selections.
 The leaves were mostly whole and I was even able to spot a few silvery buds.
 It was vegetal and sweet with notes of asparagus and honey.
 There was also a mild roasted quality that stayed in the background.
 There was no bitterness or astringency at all, making this a very smooth cup of tea.
-My steep time of three minutes was on the conservative side so I'd suggest going closer to five minutes if you prefer your tea to be a bit stronger.
+My steep time of three minutes was on the conservative side so I’d suggest going closer to five minutes if you prefer your tea to be a bit stronger.
 SororiTea Sisters described this tea as brothy in their review and I can definitely agree with that.
-Of course, the brewing method used can have a big affect on the final taste.
+Of course, the brewing method used can have a big effect on the final taste.
 Amanda at My Thoughts are Like Butterflies prepared this tea using a gaiwan in her review and she got some really interesting notes from it.